noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

     - big: reduce space
 - font-kerning: custom spacing between specific elements, e.g. AV
   - not all fonts have this capability
+- line length
+  - set the parent element (span, button, p, etc) to something like 50ch (for about ~50 chars wide based on the fonts number 0)

 #### generalities